In class, we learned about 4.4- Intermolecular Forces

 this topic were:

-The relative strengths of these interactions are London (dispersion) forces < dipole-dipole forces < hydrogen bonds << covalent bond
+London (dispersion) forces < dipole-dipole forces < hydrogen bonds << covalent bond

-These are the weakest form of intermolecular force
+are the weakest form of intermolecular force

-Arise due to electrons constantly moving around → electrons are unevenly spread
+due to electrons constantly moving around → electrons are unevenly spread

-This produces temporary instantaneous dipoles
+produces temporary instantaneous dipoles

-An instantaneous dipole can induce another dipole in a neighboring particle
+instantaneous dipole can induce another dipole in a neighboring particle

-This results in a weak attraction between the two particles
+results in a weak attraction between the two particles

-Their strength increases with increasing molecular mass
+strength increases with increasing molecular

 Dipole-Dipole Forces: